The idea of building a distillery at Ballindalloch began late in the summer of 2011.

 The idea of building a distillery at Ballindalloch began late in the summer of 2011.
-The old steading was viewed by Estate owners Clare and Oliver Russell as an embarrassment and certainly not representative of Clare’s ancestral home.
-After looking at a number of different ideas, they decided that a distillery would be the perfect solution both for the old steading and for the long term benefit to the Estate.
-A number of conversations took place with some leading industry figures, together with their sons Guy and Edward, with the decision taken a year later to commit to the project.
-Plans were then put in place to turn their dream into a reality.
+The old steading was viewed by Estate owners Clare and Oliver Russell as an embarrassment and certainly not representative of the high standards elsewhere on the Estate.
+After looking at a number of different ideas, they decided that a distillery would be the perfect solution both for the old steading and for the long term benefit of the Estate.
+A number of conversations took place with some leading industry figures with the decision taken a year later to commit to the project.
+Plans were then put in place to turn the dream into a reality.

 Over the next two years, work was carried out to renovate and fit out the old farm steading next to the Estate’s Golf Course from the near derelict state it was in.
-Working on a building that dates back to the 1820’s required attention from a small group of skilled group of craftsmen.
-From the stonework to the slates on the roof, the woodwork to the interior decoration, the family were committed to the use of local trades; the result was that the vast majority of the work was done by businesses within 25 miles of the steading.
+Working on a building that dates back to the 1820’s required attention from a small group of exceptionally skilled craftsmen.
+From the stonework to the slates on the roof, the woodwork to the interior decoration, the family was committed to the use of local trades; the result was that the vast majority of the work was done by businesses within 25 miles of the steading.

 The result is a distillery that has a look and an attitude more akin to the traditions so rarely seen today.

 The construction of Ballindalloch Distillery: The pot stills are carefully assembled by Forsyths engineers.